Overcome your challenges with alcohol

 What Can I Expect from Treatment for AUD?

-Treatment is individualized based on the specific person’s needs, but you may expect a combination of the following during the treatment process: assessment and evaluation, detoxification (if necessary), medical monitoring, Medication-Assisted Treatment (MAT), counseling, education and skills building, relapse prevention and preparedness planning, continued support, and aftercare planning.
+Treatment is individualized based on the specific person’s needs, but you may expect a combination of the following during the treatment process: assessment and evaluation, detoxification (if necessary), medical monitoring, Medication-Assisted Treatment (MAT), therapy, education and skills building, relapse prevention and preparedness planning, continued support, and aftercare planning.

 How will I pay for treatment for AUD?